SergSel2006/PitsaBot/README.md

 # PitsaBot

 I am introducing my bot!
-I'm working on it as a hobby, so, i'm not actively very improving it, sometimes i even just don't know what to add.
+I'm working on it as a hobby, so, I'm not actively very improving it, sometimes I even just don't know what to add.

 # What it should be?

-At least in my dreams this is a multi-functual bot with many original features and it is intended to replace that 2 or 3 bots on a server that I usually see everywhere.
+At least in my dreams this is a multi-functual bot with many original features, and it is intended to replace that 2 or 3 bots on a server that I usually see everywhere.
 Also, It should have very polite and good community (which is usually never true).